 - Any item with graffiti including of backpacks and other items on the student's personage

-- Saturday School serves more than one purpose.
-It serves as a penalty for tardies and other behaviors.
-It also serves as a way for students to make up absences and clear NCs.
+Saturday School: Serves more than one purpose.
+It serves as a penalty for tardiness and other behaviors.
+It also serves as a way for student to make up absences and clear credits held due to absences (NCs).
 An NC is a course that a student is not receiving credit in due to absences.
 Generally this means that the student has more than four absences in the class.
-Saturday begins at 8:00 am and ends at noon.
+Saturday begins at 8:00am and ends at noon.
 If you are assigned or need to attend, please do not be late.
 You will not be admitted.